 Blessings of the Way of Faith

 5 Therefore, having been justified by faith, we have1 peace with God through our Lord Jesus Christ, 2 through whom also we have obtained access by faith into this grace in which we stand, and so rejoice in the hope of the glory of God.
 3 And not only this, but we also glory in our tribulations, knowing that tribulation produces perseverance, 4 perseverance proven character, and proven character hope.
-5 And this is a hope that never disappoints,2 for the love of God has been poured out in our hearts through the Holy Spirit who was given to us.
+5 And this is a hope that never disappoints,2 for the love of God has been poured out within our hearts through the Holy Spirit who was given to us.

 The Two Adams

 15 But the gracious gift is not like the transgression.
 For if, by the transgression of the one, the many died, much more did the grace of God—and the gift that came by the grace of the one man, Jesus Christ—overflow to the many.
 16 And the gift is not like the judgment that came through the one who sinned.
-For the judgment arose from a single transgression7 and resulted in condemnation, whereas the gracious gift arose from many transgressions and resulted in justification.
+For the judgment arose from a single transgression,6 and resulted in condemnation; whereas the gracious gift arose from many transgressions, and resulted in justification.
 17 For if by the transgression of the one man Adam death reigned through the one, how much more will those who receive the riches of God’s grace and his gift of righteousness7 reign in life through the one man, Jesus Christ!

 - Some mss let us have